anthonysterling/anthonysterling.github.com/_posts/2015-08-12-inline-puppet-manifest-with-vagrant.md

 1. Base64 encodes the content of `$manifest` using the Base64 module in Ruby so we don't have to worry about escaping it for the shell
 2. Uses `base64` to decode the encoded manifest
-3. Writes the decoded content to a file to in the `/tmp` directory of the Vagrant box
+3. Writes the decoded content to a temporary file, using `mktemp`, within the Vagrant box
 4. Instructs Puppet to apply the manifest to the Vagrant box

 We then use the built-in inline shell functionality of Vagrant to execute this shell command.